jeelfaldu7/Sprint-2/README.md

   - Instacart for the original dataset
   - Kaggle for hosting the competition
   - TripleTen instructors and peers for ongoing support and feedback

+## 🛡️ License
+This project is licensed under the MIT License.